Draqun/python_good_practices/README.md

 ### Variable
 I think you should on start now how to write variable name

-* You should now mixing camelCase and snake_case style are bad.
+* You should not mixing camelCase and snake_case style are bad.
 * As you can read in PEP8 use snake_case to name variable
 * Variables should has short names inform what it contains.